RobinKwong/robinkwong.github.io/_posts/2016-12-09-sabbatical-summary.md

 But now that it is drawing to an end, I realise that's not really what sabbaticals are for at all.
 Work is for producing output; sabbaticals are for digesting input.

-I think there are three useful things you could do to 'digest input' during a sabbatical:
+What I've learnt is that there are three things I could usefully do to 'digest input' during a sabbatical:

-### Widen your internal and external circles
+### Widen my internal and external circles

 I know it sounds like crazy hippie talk, but I do think there is something to the idea of expanding your consciousness and being more [open to allowing genius to descend upon your work](https://www.ted.com/talks/elizabeth_gilbert_on_genius/transcript?language=en).

 As David Lynch wrote, ideas are like fish: "Little fish swim on the surface, but the big ones swim down below.
 If you can expand the container you're fishing in &mdash; your consciousness &mdash; you can catch bigger fish."

-How do you expand that container, that internal circle?
+How to expand that container, that internal circle?
 For me, meditation helps.
 Spending time with people that matter to me helps.
 Writing about it, as I am doing so now, helps.
-These are specific techniques, for which your mileage may vary, but the point is that they all facilitate a better understanding of who you are and why you do what you do.
+These are specific techniques that might not work for everyone, but for me, they facilitate a better understanding of who I am and why I do what I do.

-This needs to be complemented by taking in outside stimuli to expand your external circle.
-Use your sabbatical to read, watch, listen or play.
-Go to conferences for industries adjacent to the fields you work in, and be a neophyte there.
-Acquire new literary or cultural heroes.
+At the same time, this needs to be complemented by taking in outside stimuli to expand my external circle.
+So I used my sabbatical to read, watch, listen and play.
+I went to conferences for industries adjacent to the field I work in.
+I acquired new literary and cultural heroes.

 ![](/images/fish.jpg)

 <p class="caption"><a href="https://www.flickr.com/photos/usdagov/13560800594/in/photolist-mEjDyN-2A36ni-ier2yn-an25SW-nXKetT-6iFc6f-84ERZj-ocmtUg-6daYS3-JqXRnN-dFm5Yg-4wJ7rp-7ks4SM-NznD9-6A2j1t-KzqqS-xcLdVb-AAmFK-oCh8Eg-4qHCDj-5gWhvD-5ghw7N-AAqSM-2eCbdE-cVwcF3-2A7swj-5ghw87-2ixtFk-7VBU5D-PmFMLR-2o3Pa9-4cGiq7-4wNfQj-4xmgWj-EuMksD-2bHd5A-6C5VVC-6tNLwY-rvyzMr-angwbe-brDyq5-71RjmL-7Rhxhx-bzsTEV-5dsrk3-dAxeiH-9qCKy6-5RcDJJ-4Sxux-oSBPhs" target="_blank">Cedar sculpin (Emily Harrington/E.H.
 Illustration)</a></p>

-### Check your trajectory
+### Check my trajectory

 As [Stefan Sagmeister says](https://soundcloud.com/designmatters/stefan-sagmeister), sabbaticals are the best strategy "to make sure that what I do remains a calling and doesn't deteriorate into a job, or into career".

-Use the time to reflect and make sure you're on the right track.
-Ask yourself:
+I spent a fair amount of time reflecting and making sure I was on the right track.
+I asked myself:

-- Are you still learning new things?
+- Am I still learning new things?
-- What is the work you would do if you had your dream job?
+- What is the work I would do if I had my dream job?
-- What's stopping you from doing that work now?
+- What's stopping me from doing that work now?

-Make course adjustments as necessary.
+I have some course adjustments in mind for 2017 as a result.
+Details to come in a later post.

 ### Form new habits

-If you are really determined to do something productive during your sabbatical, I can think of nothing else that would have more impact than to (try to) form a new habit.
+Despite all this, I still couldn't entirely give up on the idea that I ought to be doing something productive during my sabbatical.
+So I thought about what I could do that would have the biggest impact on my life &mdash; and yet was not work.
+The answer was to (try to) form a new habit.

 Habits are powerful.
 They're difficult to form consciously, but [it can be done](https://www.youtube.com/watch?v=OMbsGBlpP30).
-Going on sabbatical gives you an abrupt change from your daily routine, and a continuous chunk of uninterrupted time &mdash; conditions conducive to forming new habits.
+Going on sabbatical was an abrupt change to my daily routine, and gave me a continuous chunk of uninterrupted time &mdash; conditions conducive to forming new habits.

 But even then, it's not easy to do.
 I started exercising daily, but struggled at meditating daily, even though I'm more convinced of the benefits of the latter than the the former.
 Keeping it going beyond my sabbatical is a challenge I'm looking forward to.